Posted in:

 Who is eligible for an ISA in the UK?

-Individuals that are at least 16 years old are eligible for a Cash ISA in the UK.
-For a stocks and shares ISA, innovative finance ISA, or a Lifetime ISA, you must be 18 or older.
+Individuals who are at least 16 years old are eligible for a Cash ISA in the UK.
+You must be 18 or older for a stocks and shares ISA, innovative finance ISA, or Lifetime ISA.
 If you’re under 16, you can’t open an ISA account yourself, but you can still get help from your parents.

 Do you need to be British to have an ISA?

-You must be a UK resident to open an ISA account, and this is mainly for tax purposes.
+You must be a UK resident to open an ISA account, mainly for tax purposes.
 If you are British but don’t reside in the UK, you cannot open an ISA account.
 However, there are some exceptions.

 What happens to my ISA when I die?

-When an individual is deceased, their ISA gets closed, and the funds held within it are no longer accessible.
+When an individual dies, their ISA gets closed, and the funds held within it are no longer accessible.
 If a beneficiary is named, the ISA investments may be transferred to that person’s ISA or sold.
-If there is no beneficiary named, the funds in the ISA will typically become part of the deceased’s estate and will be subject to inheritance tax.
+If no beneficiary is named, the funds in the ISA will typically become part of the deceased’s estate and will be subject to inheritance tax.
 It is important to check the terms and conditions of the ISA and/or consult with a financial advisor or solicitor for more information.